webonise/Middleman-Template/README.md

 * [jquery-middleman](http://github.com/jasl/jquery-middleman) -- So you have baked-in [JQuery](http://jquery.com/).
 * [font-awesome-middleman](http://github.com/cristianferrarig/font-awesome-middleman), so you have baked-in [Font Awesome](http://fortawesome.github.io/Font-Awesome/).
 * [middleman-alias](http://github.com/Octo-Labs/middleman-alias), so that you can have Middleman generate SEO-friendly redirects.
 * [middleman-imageoptim](http://github.com/plasticine/middleman-imageoptim), so that you aren't serving unnecessarily large files on the web.
-This requires [installing some external dependencies](http://github.com/toy/image_optim#binaries-installation), which you will have to install.

 Things Being Considered for Inclusion
 ======================================